sean-chester/relational-databases/logical-design/README.md

 ## Evaluation

-Included with the starter code is a set of unit tests (`tests.py`).
+Included with the starter code is a set of twenty-two unit tests (`tests.py`).
 This imports your `bcnf.py` code.
 To evaluate your submission, we will use a marking script that will run `python3 tests.py` and count the percentage of unit tests that your code passes.
 This percentage will be your grade on the assignment.

-We may make minor modifications to `tests.py` prior to evaluation in order to circumvent hard-coded and/or plagiarised solutions.
+We will make minor modifications to `tests.py` prior to evaluation in order to circumvent hard-coded and/or plagiarised solutions.

 As you can see from `tests.py`, you will pass: